The University Club of St Paul, a sophisticated wedding venue that guarantees you unique memories!

 It’s always great to compare in order to really judge of the quality of something.

 So find here 6 venues in relation to this club.

 Located in the center of Minneapolis and surrounded by buildings, this club also offers a refined decor for weddings.
 It doesn’t have any garden, but it has a private parking with a breathtaking rooftop!
-In my opinion, the view from the rooftop deserve to host a reception, or at least of photo session!
+In my opinion, the view from the rooftop deserves to host a reception, or at least of photo session!
 No kidding!

 St Paul College Club

-Not to be confused with other clubs (yes they all have pretty similar names), this club is a little historical manor, also located on Summit Ave.
+Not to be confused with other clubs (yes, they all have pretty similar names), this club is a little historical manor, also located on Summit Ave.
 It has a backyard garden to host outdoor events, a modern room for large capacity and some charming old parts.
 It also features a nice bridal suite, with lots of natural light.